WeirdBeardIT/WeirdBeardIT.github.io/README.md

-© 2025 Weird Beard IT Limited (Company No. 16740585).
+© 2025 Weird Beard IT Limited.
 All rights reserved.